luizbgomide/sovereign/feats.md

 ### Level 1

-Gain Punch or Stab as a bonus skill.
+Gain Brawl or Stab as a bonus skill.
 The Shock damage of your weapon treats all targets as if they were AC 10, assuming your weapon is capable of harming the target in the first place and the target is not immune to Shock.

 ### Level 2